nthnism/jona-labs/README.md

 in a modern multiplatform application.
 It is my main playground for both app-wide features, and smaller self-contained functionality.

-`DISCLAIMER:` No AI was used to create code, unless explicitly mentioned otherwise!

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 ## How to run this